unclefengshu/udacity-project/README.md

 # udacity-project
 My Udacity projects.
-Make sure the present project is on default branch
+this branch is used to preview some result